Crossfade (American band)

-Crossfade is an American rock band formed in Columbia, South Carolina, United States, in 1993.
+Crossfade is an American rock band formed in Columbia, South Carolina, in 1991.
 Before settling on the Crossfade name in 2002, the band had previously existed under the names The Nothing and Sugardaddy Superstar.
-As of 2019, their current lineup includes Ed Sloan on lead vocals and guitar, Les Hall on lead guitar, keyboard, and backing vocals, Mitch James on backing vocals and bass and Ryan Yerdon on drums.
+Their current lineup includes lead vocalist and rhythm guitarist Ed Sloan, bassist and backing vocalist Mitch James, lead guitarist, keyboardist, and backing vocalist Les Hall, and drummer Paul Williams.
 Since their formation, Crossfade has released three studio albums – their self-titled debut album in 2004, Falling Away in 2006, and We All Bleed in 2011.

 History

-Early years, Crossfade and Falling Away (1993–2007)
+Early years, Crossfade and Falling Away (1991–2007)

-Crossfade was formed in 1993, originally under the name The Nothing.
-The band consisted of Ed Sloan on lead guitar and vocals, Mitch James on bass guitar and backing vocals, and Brian Geiger on drums.
+Crossfade was formed in 1991, originally under the name The Nothing.
+The band consisted of Ed Sloan on lead vocals and guitar, and Mitch James on bass and backing vocals, later being joined by Brian Geiger on drums in 1992, and DJ Tony Byroads on percussion and backup vocals in 1996.
 They released two records, The Nothing (1994) and Numb (1998).
 The song "Breathing Slowly", originally from Numb, was re-recorded eight years later on Falling Away.
-By 2000, The Nothing had changed their name to Sugardaddy Superstar, after vocalist and DJ Tony Byroads joined the band.
-The band recorded songs in the "Sugardaddy Studio," a studio that lead singer Ed Sloan had built in his garage.
-The songs eventually attracted the interest of the Los Angeles, California A&R company Taxi (Independent A&R), and HitPredictor co-founder and FG Records/Earshot head Doug Ford which ultimately led to the signing of a record deal with the FG Records/Earshot division of Columbia Records.
+By 1999, The Nothing had changed their name to Sugardaddy Superstar.
+The band recorded songs in the "Sugardaddy Studio", a studio that lead singer Ed Sloan had built in his garage.
+The songs eventually attracted the interest of the Los Angeles A&R company Taxi (Independent A&R), and HitPredictor co-founder and FG Records/Earshot head Doug Ford which ultimately led to the signing of a record deal with the FG Records/Earshot division of Columbia Records.

 In 2002, they changed their name once again, this time to Crossfade.
 That year the band entered the studio to record two more songs to add to the eight they had recorded in the "Sugardaddy Studio" for their debut album.
+Brian Geiger left the band before the album was released, and was replaced by James Branham.
 They released their first album, Crossfade, on April 13, 2004.
-The first single off the album, "Cold," gave the band significant mainstream exposure.
-Two singles followed afterward in 2005: "So Far Away" and "Colors."
+The first single off the album, "Cold", gave the band significant mainstream exposure.
+Two singles followed afterward in 2005: "So Far Away" and "Colors".
 In February 2005, their Crossfade album was certified Gold by the RIAA and was later certified Platinum in August 2005.
 Crossfade had with "So Far Away" their debut radio broadcast on 94.5 the Buzz (Houston, Texas) Cage Match at 10 o'clock p.m. where it competed with a new song every night and won out over the competition for over three weeks.
 At the time, Crossfade's single had been the longest lasting song on the Cage Match since its founding.
-That year, Tony Byroads left the band to start a family and was not replaced.
+That year, Tony Byroads left the band after a religious experience, and rising tensions regarding creative differences amongst himself and Ed Sloan.